rpalival/MERN_FullStack_Application/server/README.md

 # MERN_FullStack_Application
-Project based learning to create a complete Full stack web application using MERN Stack
+Project to learn how to create a complete Full stack social media web application using MERN Stack.